hitch-hiking-app/backend/README.md

   * comments: text

-Returns 201 Created on Success and 422 Unprocessable Entity in case of failure.
+Returns 200 Updated on Success and 422 Unprocessable Entity in case of failure.

 #### DELETE /hosts/:id